EliaFantini/APS-Aerial-Photography-Simulation-for-photogrammetric-flight-design/README.md

 Once pressed start, a loading bar will tell how much time is left.
 The following image shows the result of a random 80x80mm camera sensor's simulated photo:

 ![Immagine4](https://user-images.githubusercontent.com/62103572/131254211-a8724372-3635-486e-a14b-7636eba40530.jpg)

+For a more detailed description of how the code works and some example with more extreme paramaters settings, such as with strongly a angled camera which will have stronger prospective distortions, read the abstract file ( the pdf is written in italian, I suggest the use of an automated translation tool).

 ## 🛠 Skills
 Python.
 Collinearity equations, basics of photogrammetry.
 Usage of Python GUI libraries.